 jSparrow is an automated Eclipse PlugIn, which finds and replaces different kinds of threats in Java sources with a rule based approach.
 It improves your Java code and transforms it to Java 7/8.

-jSparrow has a set of 45 rules now, which are grouped into seven categories (see rule matrix in our screenshots):
+jSparrow has a set of 45 rules now, which are grouped into seven categories (see rule matrix in our screenshots) and sets a standard logging:

 • String manipulation